Single Tooth Replacement | Multiple tooth Replacement | Full Mouth Replacement

 How much do dental implants cost?

 The fee for tooth replacement with dental implants depends on several factors, including the number of teeth being replaced and the number of dental implants required to support your replacement teeth.
 Some additional procedures may be required prior to the placement of your dental implants to ensure the long-term health of your dental implants.
 To obtain a specific fee estimate, it is necessary to have the doctor examine your mouth.
-After a thorough diagnostic examination, your dentist will recommend the treatment that is best for you.
+After a thorough diagnostic examination, Dr. Bush will recommend the treatment that is best for you.

 Who is a Candidate?